mariobox/mariosanchez.org/content/tutor.md

 ### Rates

-🙋‍♂️**In Person**: $40/hr (no more than 5 miles from zip code 33155)
+🙋‍♂️**In Person**: $45/hr (no more than 5 miles from zip code 33155)

-👨‍💻**Online**: $25/hr
+👨‍💻**Online**: $30/hr

 ### About Me

 I am originally from Peru and have been living in the US since 1989.
 I am an Industrial Engineer and MBA by trade.
 I am also fully bilingual and can conduct my classes in English or Spanish.
 Before tutoring, I worked for 30 years in international marketing for large consumer goods companies.
-Besides math, my passions are **computer programming** and **soccer**.
+Besides math, my passions are **computer programming**, **birding** and **soccer**.

 ### Contact Me